ttys3/nvim-config/README.md

 - ekickx/clipboard-image.nvim NeoVim plugin to paste image from clipboard written in lua.
 - and last, Some of my favorite colorschemes: sainnhe/edge, EdenEast/nightfox.nvim (I use nordfox)

+## other neovim config

+A modern plugin manager for Neovim https://github.com/LazyVim/LazyVim